HadiElnemr/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-A third year student with experience in engineering design and analysis, programming and co-teaching.
+A fourth year student with experience in engineering design and analysis, programming and co-teaching.
 Interested in machine learning, robotics, embedded systems, university teaching and research.